 As a food delivery driver, you’ll deliver hot meals to people who order them from local restaurants or deliver groceries from grocery stores.

-You can limit your interaction to just texts with clients, emails from your boss, or seeing people occasionally as you make deliveries.
+You can limit your interaction to texts with clients, emails from your boss, or occasionally seeing people as you make deliveries.

-Time management skills are important to make sure that you get the food delivered on time.
+Time management skills are important to ensure that you deliver the food on time.

-You’ll also need excellent customer service skills since you’ll be responsible for making sure people receive their food and are happy with it.
+You’ll also need excellent customer service skills since you’ll ensure people receive their food and are happy with it.

 This is the average income, but they can also earn tips, bonuses for top-performing drivers, and mileage pay when they’re on the road.